bstaton1/yakima-RRS/README.md

 and in the `/output` subdirectories of each analysis-specific directory.

 > *The default is to use 8 CPU cores to run 1,000 bootstrap iterations
 > per GLM analysis.
-This takes approximately **X** hours on a current
+This takes approximately 9 hours on a current modern
-> modern laptop computer (RAM: 64GB; Processor: 20 threads, 5.40 GHz Max
+> laptop computer (RAM: 64GB; Processor: 20 threads, 5.40 GHz Max Turbo,
-> Turbo, 24 MB Cache).
-Similar results to those we present can be
+> 24 MB Cache).
+Similar results to those we present can be obtained with
-> obtained with fewer bootstrap iterations – change the value of the
+> fewer bootstrap iterations – change the value of the `nboot` variable
-> `nboot` variable in the `run-all.R` script to, e.g., 100 to obtain
+> in the `run-all.R` script to, e.g., 100 to obtain results faster.*
-> results faster.*

 **One-by-One**